Grand Anse Beach Grenada Travel Guide

 Confirm your destination with the driver.
 Be prepared for loud local music.
 Signal clearly when you want to get off.

-Requires a valid driver'a driving license and a temporary local permit (XCD 60).
+Requires a valid driving'a driving license and a temporary local permit (XCD 60).

 Minimum age for renting a car is usually 25, some agencies permit 21+ with surcharge.

-Less common; roads are challenging for two-wheelers.
+Less common; roads are challenging for two people-wheelers.
 Availability is limited.

-Guided bus tours around the island visit major attractions like waterfalls, spice plantations, and rum distilleries.
+Guided bus tours around the island visit main sights such as waterfalls, spice plantations, and rum distilleries.

 Popular and scenic alternative to traveling by road between Grand Anse Beach and St. George's Carenage (XCD 25-30 one way).